StefanBjornander/Fullstack/README.md

 ### Car_PHP_MVC_Twig

-This application holds a car dealership, where it is possible to rent cars.
+This application holds a car dealership, where we can manage customers, cars, and rental periods, with checks for phone and registration numbers.
 The directory also holds a few PFD files with instructions for an assignment.
 Only in Swedish, I am afraid.

 ## Bank_Laravel_Blade